“Never know what Saturn has

-“Yet it still hangs out there, doesn’t it.
-Who do you think actually did JonBenet in?”
+“Yet it still hangs out there, now doesn’t it?”
 On the queasy side, I could but flash on that thick foggy night out on Clement Street, fleeing from mickNORAIDers and South Dublin gunrunners forcibly fundraising in the Mossy Bog Public House.
 Then there was Robin Williams, improvising at the Holy City Zoo several blocks away, riffing on a late Sunday night, filching jokes, thoroughly upstaging John Cantu.
 How he ever got away with it still escaped me to this day: climbing on that squad car’s hood at closing time, taunting both cops through their windshield, pounding glass in what the shotgun side cracked had to be a cocaine rage.
 They just laughed and nodded as he Mork flew away into the gray, soupy dark toward 6th Avenue.
-Oh, what a night: Saviors though they were, the uniforms couldn’t begin to grokk him then, either.
+Oh, what a night: Saviors though they were, the uniforms couldn’t begin to grokk his comic genius then either.
+“So who do you think actually did JonBenet in?”

 “Pro choice, huh,” I muttered, thinking still with the dodge, this wouldn’t be so easy after all.
-We drifted into line with the next pedestrian bridge crossing California to the forced whistles of pseudo-cop security guards—here, at the virtual epicenter of JazzStreet I. “Sad to say, I’ve been down there too.”
+We drifted into line with the next pedestrian bridge crossing California to the forced whistles of pseudo-cop security guards—here, at the virtual epicenter of JazzStreet I. “Sadder to say, I’ve been down there too.”